 Her success has attracted the patronage of one of the big names in jump racing, JP McManus and with that comes the services of Tony McCoy, who is often on the Curtis horses not owned by his principal employer.

-Together with her partner, Gearoid Costelloe, Rebecca has developed a strong reputation in sourcing young untouched individuals and developing them into the finished article.
-Gearoid has brought a lot of nice young horses into the yard, which has been seen to great effect on the racecourse.
-The two businesses work well together – the agent and the trainer.
+Rebecca has developed a strong reputation in sourcing young untouched individuals and developing them into the finished article.
+She has brought a lot of nice young horses into the yard, which has been seen to great effect on the racecourse.